aserranoga/MS-Reporter/Readme.md

 - Calculates theoretical m/z values for the intact molecule ([M]) and for a range of protonation states (e.g., [M+H]+, [M+2H]2+, etc.).
 - Reads configuration settings from a config.ini file.
+- Allows to choose between reporting a fixed number of decimal places or a fixed number of significant figures
 - Optionally compares the calculated m/z values with experimental data, reporting the best match and the ppm error for each protonation state (and for [M]).
 - Reports all values in plain ASCII text.